 The Clinton administration attributes the trade imbalance to the 1995 peso crisis and the strong dollar.

 Judith Strack, an American who has lived in Mexico City for 20 years, said the two-day trip and Clinton’s record on Mexico have helped ease animosity toward the United States.

-``Clinton has done much to counteract hostility against Americans here,″ said Strack.
+``Clinton has done much to counteract hostility against Americans here,″ said Strack

 Clinton also may have smoothed some ruffled feathers by acknowledging that Mexico’s drug scourge is fueled by America’s insatiable demand for drugs. ``Let’s be frank here among friends,″ he said, adding that the United States has less than 5 percent of the world’s population but consumes about half the illegal drugs.

-At a state dinner later, Clinton observed that ``Mexico’s leaders and political parties are opening the doors of democracy wider than ever.″
+And at a state dinner later, Clinton observed that ``Mexico’s leaders and political parties are opening the doors of democracy wider than ever.″

 In return, Zedillo called the relationship between Mexico and the United States ``increasingly broad, increasingly complex, increasingly promising.″

 Fast-track authority would give Clinton the ability to negotiate trade agreements under expedited procedures that require Congress to accept or reject them without amendments.